CommE2E/comm/docs/nix_web_workflows.md

 ## Debugging JavaScript

 - For web, you can just use your browser of choice’s dev tools.
-- For iOS and Android, you should use Flipper.
-First start a debug build of a React Native app.
-Next, just open up Flipper and you should be able to see an option for “Hermes Debugger (RN)”.
-Flipper communicates with the app through the Metro bundler that gets started when you run `cd native && yarn dev`.
+- For iOS and Android, a later commit in this stack will add support via `expo-dev-client`.